 You can obtain a Florida Marriage License after arriving in Florida .... or .....

-These states allow you to obtain their marriage license and bring it with you.
+There are three states who allow you to obtain their marriage license and bring it with you to the beach.
 After the ceremony Dennis will file it in the office from which you obtained it.
+Tennessee Texas Mississippi

 Here is the Floridal License Information